 One thing many Finnish expats like about Sweden is the positive attitude.
 “Because of the country’s history, Swedes are more happy-go-lucky and not as worried as Finns.
 The Swedes don’t only hope for the best but they always expect the best will happen.
 Finns are better prepared for crises, which has, of course, been very useful during the pandemic.”

 Swedish work culture

 Finns feel welcomed in Swedish workplaces.
 “Finnish employees are very appreciated because they are very dependable, straightforward, and highly educated.
-The only problem is that also in Sweden many think Finns don’t need any cultural training as the countries are so similar.
-There are of course similarities in work cultures such as low hierarchies, but also differences.
-For example, it’s good to know that in Sweden we have more meetings and “fika” breaks than in Finland.”
+The only problem is that in Sweden, many think Finns don’t need any cultural training as the countries are so similar.
+There are, of course, similarities in work cultures, such as low hierarchies, but also differences.
+For example, it’s good to know that in Sweden, we have more meetings and “fika” breaks than in Finland.”

 Planning to relocate your employees from Finland to Sweden?
 Contact us!